dear —,

 is not it.

-i venture: i will have made a photograph that matters if it receives the psychic energy of longing and return before it claims anything about what exiled people do not deserve and what occupiers claim as their deserts.
+I venture: I will have made a photograph that matters if it receives the psychic energy of longing and return before it claims anything about what exiled people do not deserve and what occupiers claim as their deserts.